awsdocs/aws-parallelcluster-user-guide/doc_source/tutorials_04_encrypted_kms_fs.md

 ebs_kms_key_id = xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 ```

-The following is an example with the Amazon FSx for Lustre file system:
+The following is an example with the FSx for Lustre file system:

 ```
 [cluster default]